Anti-Bihari sentiment: Assam

-Veer Lachit Sena gathered at a petrol pump in Guwahati, haranguing two of its employees – Tuntun Kumar and Govindagiri, both from Bihar, "Hey Biharis, you want a beating?" shouts someone else as the two employees are shoved and heckled.Singh claimed the Lachit Sena also hit 31-year-old Govindagiri, who left Assam soon afterwards.
+Members of the Veer Lachit Sena gathered at a petrol pump in Guwahati, haranguing two of its employees – Tuntun Kumar and Govindagiri, both from Bihar.
+Some reportedly shouted, “Hey Biharis, you want a beating?”, while the two employees were being shoved and heckled.
+Singh claimed the Lachit Sena also hit 31-year-old Govindagiri, who left Assam soon afterwards.
 "They have told us, not a single Bihari should be seen", recounted Singh.

-Karbi Longri National Liberation Front militants from the Karbi tribe called three Bihari men out of their homes and shot them dead in Bamuni Sukanjuri village in central Assam's Nagaon district.
+Karbi Longri National Liberation Front militants from the Karbi tribe called three Bihari men out of their homes and shot them dead in the village of Bamuni Sukanjuri in central Assam's Nagaon district.

 Delhi

 A student at Delhi University's Kirori Mal College was assaulted by a group of fellow students.
 The student reported that he was targeted for money and referred to as "Bihar wala".
 He stated that they would demand money and say, "You are from Bihar.
 Things don't work your way," indicating discrimination based on his Bihari background.

-Arvind Kejriwal, former CM of Delhi stated that "Fake voters are being brought from Uttar Pradesh and Bihar, In last 15 days, 13,000 applications came for new votes have come.
+Arvind Kejriwal, the former Chief Minister of Delhi, stated that "Fake voters are being brought from Uttar Pradesh and Bihar, in the last 15 days, 13,000 applications for new votes have come.
 Fake votes are made by bringing people from UP & Bihar".

 Punjab

-An elderly woman from Bihar was mercilessly beaten multiple times by two Sikh men for allegedly smoking inside the Golden Temple complex.
+An elderly woman from Bihar was beaten multiple times by two Sikh men for allegedly smoking inside the Golden Temple complex.

 A man from Patna was beaten to death for allegedly trying to remove a religious flag from a gurdwara in Kapurthala district.
 The man allegedly tried to remove Nishan Sahib, a religious flag of the Sikhs, from atop a gurdwara in Nizampur.
 He was caught and subsequently beaten to death.

 Haryana

-An MLA from Haryana made a remark "Bihar girls for Haryana men".
-The Bihar Women's Commission took suo motu cognizance of reports about the leader's remark, and issued notice to him.
+An MLA from Haryana made the remark "Bihar girls for Haryana men".
+The Bihar Women's Commission took suo motu cognizance of reports about the leader's remark and issued a notice to him.

 In Haryana, there was one instance of the family of a woman from Bihar who was paid just ₹1000 for marrying off their Bihari daughter.
-An NGO found 27 Bihari women, were married off to Haryana men, With prices ranging for ₹10,000 up to 1.5 Lakh.
+An NGO found 27 Bihari women were married off to Haryana men with prices ranging from ₹10,000 up to 1.5 lakh.

-Union minister Piyush Goya said that "If it were up to them, they would turn the whole country into Bihar".
+Union minister Piyush Goyal said that "If it were up to them, they would turn the whole country into Bihar."